abkkm/frontendautomation/README.md

 // remove browser.pause for clean up ctivities

 jsodc - /** */  Press tab
-See my notes at page 21 in the file Front-EndAutomation-I
+See my notes from page 21 in the file Front-EndAutomation-I & also in the repo

+Run
+>npm install chai

+const assert = require('assert'); - Brings nodejs assert library.
+const assert = require( - Brings chai assert library.

+Mocha hooks - Before each tests or before each suite(before all tests)

+Before - Clean up activities, BeaforeEach, After, AfterEach

+Remove browser.pause(3000).

+//ms,reverse, error
+element.waitForDisplayed(3000);

 -----End of How to instll new application---
 $$